Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Cluster algebras and valuations

 This is called an \emph{upper cluster algebra of geometric type}, which is isomorphic to the ring of regular functions on $\mathcal{A}$ through the restriction of the domain of functions.
 The (\emph{ordinary}) \emph{cluster algebra} ${\rm ord}(\mathcal{A})$ \emph{of geometric type} is defined to be the $\mathbb{C}$-subalgebra of $\c(\mathcal{A}_{t_0})$ generated by $\{A_{j; t} \mid t \in \widehat{\mathbb{T}},\ j \in J_{\rm uf}\} \cup \{A_{j; t}^{\pm 1} \mid t \in \widehat{\mathbb{T}},\ j \in J_{\rm fr}\}$.
 Note that $A_{j; t}=A_{j; t'}$ for all $t, t' \in \widehat{\mathbb{T}}$ if $j \in J_{\rm fr}$. \end{defi} \begin{thm}[{\cite[Theorem 3.14]{GHK}}] The canonical map $\mathcal{A} \rightarrow \Spec({\rm up}(\mathcal{A}))$ is an open immersion.
 In particular, $\mathcal{A}$ is separated. \end{thm}

 In this paper, we mainly deal with the algebras ${\rm ord}(\mathcal{A})$ and ${\rm up}(\mathcal{A})$.
-Indeed, we can define these algebras without using the whole of the fixed data and seeds, following Fomin-Zelevinsky's approach \cite{FZ:ClusterI,FZ:ClusterIV}.
+Indeed, we can define these algebras without using the whole of the fixed data and seeds, following Fomin--Zelevinsky's approach \cite{FZ:ClusterI,FZ:ClusterIV}.
 Since this approach is more convenient in some cases, we also recall it briefly.